akojif/imagify-exclude-gif/README.md

 ## Usage

 Once the plugin is activated, it automatically integrates with the Imagify plugin.
-By default, Imagify automatically converts images to WebP format to optimize performance.
+By default, Imagify automatically converts images(JPG, PNG, & GIF) to WebP format to optimize performance.
 However, with **Imagify - Exclude GIF Extension** activated, GIF images will be excluded from this conversion process.

 ## Testing